Looking for actionable information about how to write effective product descriptions?

 This is the time to let your product shine, don’t just paint the picture by telling a descriptive story, use powerful, convincing and specific words so your customers will understand exactly how good your product is.

-7. Use Great Product Images
+7. Use a Great Product Video and Images

 I’m not going to lie, this isn’t easy to do for physical products especially if you’re on a budget.
 The good news is that if you’re selling digital products and courses, producing aesthetic and appealing images isn’t actually that difficult.
-There’s a lot of photo editing software available and the key really is keeping designs simple.
+There’s a lot of photo editing software available and the key is keeping designs simple.

 You want your images to be true to life and realistic but you also want them to look good enough to be on your website.